NLnetLabs/krill/README.md

 # Krill

-Krill is a Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority and Publication Server.
+Krill is a Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority and Publication Server, written in Rust.

 If you want to know more about the project planning, please have a look at the high level [roadmap](https://nlnetlabs.nl/projects/rpki/project-plan/) on